Reading the data

 The daily is bullish, the weekly is bearish.
 The market has not made up its mind.
 These pairs are best avoided until one timeframe gives way.

 The trends grid honours your watchlist.
 Toggle the watchlist filter at the top of the page and you will only see the pairs you actually trade.
 This is how most traders use it day to day, since 55+ instruments is more than anyone can act on.
+Combined with currency strength, you can narrow a 55-pair board down to the two or three setups that genuinely align.

 The trends grid is a directional input, not a complete trade plan.
 It will not tell you: